nwaniek/ncr_numpy/README.rst

 verified by looking at a hex-dump of the files.
 For an example how to generate such a hexdump, see examples/example.cpp.

+**Q**: is `ncr_numpy` without any errors and does it support everything that `numpy` arrays provide?
+**A**: No, and no. First, it is highly unlikely that any software project has no errors.
+Still, the goal is to reduce errors as much es possible and continuously improve `ncr_numpy`.
+Second, `ncr_numpy` is not a full implementation of `numpy`'s ndarray, but rather for loading `numpy` arrays from `.npy` and `.npz` files.
+Hence, the `ndarray` that is provided with `ncr_numpy` only provides a very small subset of functions to work with n-dimensional arrays in C++.
+If you need more functionality, in particular for mathematical operations, please have a look at mature C++ math libraries such as `Eigen`, `blaze`, or `Armadillo`.

 Related (ncr) projects
 ----------------------